Racing thoughts: Description

 Racing thoughts may be experienced as background, or may take over a person's consciousness.
 Thoughts, music, and voices might be zooming through one's mind as they jump tangentially from one to the next.
 There also might be a repetitive pattern of voice or of pressure without any associated "sound".
 It is a very overwhelming and irritating feeling, and can result in losing track of time.
 In some cases, it may also be frightening to the person experiencing it, as there is a loss of control.
 If one is experiencing these thoughts at night when going to sleep, they may suddenly awaken, startled and confused by the very random and sudden nature of the thoughts.

 Racing thoughts differ in manifestation according to the individual's perspective.
 These manifestations can vary from unnoticed or minor distractions to debilitating stress, preventing the sufferer from maintaining a thought.

 Generally, racing thoughts are described by an individual who has had an episode where the mind uncontrollably brings up random thoughts and memories and switches between them very quickly.
 Sometimes they are related, as one thought leads to another; other times they seem completely random.
 A person suffering from an episode of racing thoughts has no control over their train of thought, and it stops them from focusing on one topic or prevents sleeping.

 Associated conditions

 The causes of racing thoughts are most often associated with anxiety disorders, but many influences can cause these rapid, racing thoughts.
 There are also many associated conditions, in addition to anxiety disorders, which can be classified as having secondary relationships with causing racing thoughts.
-The conditions most commonly linked to racing thoughts are bipolar disorder, anxiety disorder, attention deficit hyperactivity disorder, sleep deprivation, amphetamine dependence, and hyperthyroidism.
+The conditions most commonly linked to racing thoughts are bipolar disorder, anxiety disorders, attention deficit hyperactivity disorder, sleep deprivation, amphetamine dependence, and hyperthyroidism.